cleipski/Citibike/README.md

 ## User demographics

-> <span style="color: red;"> Drop in engagement for female subscribers of 35 to 55 years of age as compared to their younger peers.</span>
+>  Drop in engagement for female subscribers of 35 to 55 years of age as compared to their younger peers.

 <img src="img/subscriber_demographics_2016.png" width="600"/>

-> <span style="color: red;">Engagement among women 35 to 55 years of age grew stronger from 2015 to 2016 than for their male peers.</span>
+> Engagement among women 35 to 55 years of age grew stronger from 2015 to 2016 than for their male peers.

 <img src="img/subscriber_growth_ratio_2015_2016.png" width="300"/>